isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-kitchen-cabinets/index.md

 If you are a professional painter, Zinsser-03504 is an oil-based paint or primer designed to give you a perfectly smooth look on your cabinets.

 This primer is formulated to block many stains and seal smoke, water, and nicotine stains.
-It is versatile - it works like a glass primer, tile primer, concrete primer, and [metal primer](https://pestpolicy.com/best-primer-for-rusted-metal/).
-Similarly, this primer has extraordinary hiding abilities and can be used both on the exterior and interior surfaces with easy sanding.
+It is versatile - it works like a glass primer, tile primer, concrete primer, and [metal primer](https://pestpolicy.com/best-primer-for-rusted-metal/).Similarly, this primer has extraordinary hiding abilities and can be used both on the exterior and interior surfaces with easy sanding.

 On exterior surfaces, this primer is mostly preferred for its great flexibility and penetration on surfaces.

 Apart from the new constructions, you can also use them for remodeling, repainting a cabinet, or prime other projects.
 Similarly, its preference for interior surfaces is due to its fast-drying feature and providing undercoat enamel.
 In the case of redwood bleeding, dark colors, and stains, Zinsser primer is all you need for an excellent job.

 On using this primer, it takes 8 hours to dry before a second coat is applied, and in the case of imperfections, sandpaper can be used to achieve a clean, smooth surface.
-Pros: - Suitable for interior and exterior surfaces - Blocks stains - prevents[tanning from bleed](https://www.justthewoods. com/bleed-through-painting-furniture/). - Made in the USA - Has great penetration and flexibility
+Pros: - Suitable for interior and exterior surfaces - Blocks stains - prevents[tanning from bleed](https://www.justthewoods.com/bleed-through-painting-furniture/).- Made in the USA - Has great penetration and flexibility

 Cons: - Contains VOCs - Has odor